kyren/webrtc-unreliable/README.md

-This is Rust port of the [WebUDP](https://github.com/seemk/WebUdp) project, which is in turn based on the ideas presented in the article [Simplifying WebRTC Connections (AKA Hacking the crap out of WebRTC)](http://www.stormbrewers.com/blog/webrtc-data-channels-without-signaling-aka-hacking-the-crap-out-of-webrtc/)
+This is Rust port of the [WebUDP](https://github.com/seemk/WebUdp) project, which is itself similar to the ideas presented in the article [Simplifying WebRTC Connections (AKA Hacking the crap out of WebRTC)](http://www.stormbrewers.com/blog/webrtc-data-channels-without-signaling-aka-hacking-the-crap-out-of-webrtc/)

 Allows you to write a game server in rust with browser based clients and